-Our critical accounting estimates are described under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Estimates" in our 2023 Annual Report on Form 10-K, and the notes to the audited consolidated financial statements appearing in our 2023 Annual Report on Form 10-K, filed with the SEC on April 1, 2024.
-As of June 30, 2024, there have been no material changes to our critical accounting policies and estimates from those disclosed in our 2023 Annual Report on Form 10-K.
+Our critical accounting estimates are described under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Estimates" in our Annual Report on Form 10-K for the year ended December 31, 2024 (our "2024 Annual Report on Form 10-K") and the notes to the audited consolidated financial statements appearing in our 2024 Annual Report on Form 10-K, filed with the SEC on March 31, 2025.
+As of March 31, 2025, there have been no material changes to our critical accounting policies and estimates from those disclosed in our 2024 Annual Report on Form 10-K.